ophub/amlogic-s9xxx-openwrt/README.md

 - `n1-v*-openwrt_*.img`: For Phicomm-N1.
 [Scarce]
 - `octopus-v*-openwrt_*.img` For Octopus-Planet.
 [Scarce]

+The `s9xxx-v*-openwrt_*.img` is the general firmware of `s9xxx series boxs`.
+You can write this OpenWrt firmware to the `USB hard disk` to start.
+When writing into EMMC through `s9xxx-install.sh`, `select the name` of the box you own in the menu.

 For more OpenWrt firmware .dtb files are in the [dtb-amlogic](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic) directory.
 You can use the `s9xxx-v*-openwrt_*.img` firmware to install via USB hard disk.
-When installing into emmc, [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program), and use the S9xxx-Boxs you own.
+When installing into EMMC, [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program), and use the S9xxx-Boxs you own.

 ## Install to emmc partition or upgrade instructions